s-nandi/carla-car-detection/README.md

 ## Getting the bounding box log file from a folder of images ##
 Run the following from the root directory
 ```
-python image_detection.py --model_path=full_trained_model/detectors-iteration# --images_path=/path/to/images/folder --min_threshold=0.70 --output_path=/path/to/output/folder
+python image_detection.py --model_path=full_trained_model/detectors-40264 --images_path=/path/to/images/folder --min_threshold=0.70 --output_path=/path/to/output/folder
 ```

 Threshold and `model_path` are the same parameters as described above

 ## Getting screenshots and videos ##
-Add a `--save_images` argument to either of the prior scripts to output the frames (`.png`) and a video concatenating the frames (`.avi`)
+Add a `--save_images` argument to either of the prior scripts to output the frames (`.png`) and a video concatenating the frames (`.avi`).
+If running the script on a folder of images, the frames will be concatenated in the same order as the sorted file names.

 ## Converting a folder of images to a video ##
-If object detection is needed for a set of images in a folder, first use
+If you want to convert a folder of images to a video instead, you can run:
 ```
 python image_to_video_converter.py --image_folder=/path/to/image/folder --video_path=/path/to/output/video --fps=desired_integer_fps
 ```
-Then use the outputted video for either of the previous two object detection scripts

 ## Evaluation Results ##
-The log file storing the mAP scores (and some other metrics) is located at: [Evaluation Metrics](evaluations/full_evaluation/log.txt)
+The log file storing the mAP scores (and some other metrics) is located at: [Evaluation Metrics](evaluations/full_evaluation/log.txt).
+The results are in ascending order of the number of iterations for the models present in [trained models](full_trained_model)

 For a cleaner representation, consider exporting the `csv` from tensorboard as described below.

 ## Evaluation Visualizations ##
-If you can use tensorboard on your machine, use the following from the root directory:
+If you can view tensorboard results on your machine, use the following from the root directory:
 ```
 tensorboard --logdir evaluations/full_evaluation
 ```